 “A holder who takes an instrument after the expiration of the time-limit for presentment for payment is subject to any claim to, or defence against liability on, the instrument to which his transferor is subject.”

-Therefore, if you wish to purchase an existing bill or note, or have one transferred to you, we advise you to carefully investigate the terms and conditions and proceed with caution.
+Therefore, a person wishing to purchase an existing bill or note, or have one transferred should carefully investigate the terms and conditions and proceed with caution./ Therefore, purchase or transfer of an existing bill or note should be executed with caution and only after carefully investing the terms and conditions.

 VI.
 Bills of exchange under Thai Law